dksifoua/leetcode/docs/0199-Binary-Tree-Right-Side-View.md

 ## Approach

 1. **Breadth-First Search (BFS):**
     - Use a queue to perform a level-order traversal of the tree.
-Each element in the queue contains a tuple of the current node and its level.
+Each element in the queue contains a tuple2 of the current node and its level.
     - Keep track of the rightmost node at each level.
 The last node processed for a given level during BFS is the rightmost node for that level.